-The need to reduce the hardness of water is the most common form of water treatment.
+Our water softeners reduce the hardness of water and is the most common form of water treatment.

 Hard water is created when naturally soft rain water percolates through subterranean rock strata and dissolves solids, including calcium and magnesium.
 There are many areas where the water supply contains a significant level of these salts.

 - Scale forms a thick coating on heat exchanging elements and inside of boilers, tanks and pipes

 - Reduces efficiency of heat exchange systems

 - Increases energy costs and can cause overheating